- by Barney Davey

 Asking the right question is paramount.

 The question you need to ask before you quit your current style and subject matter is, “Have I done enough of the right kind of marketing to give my art exposure to my best prospects?”
 Is it that your art sucks, or that your marketing sucks?
-Only you can answer this question, and you need to be honest with yourself about it.
+Only you can answer this question, and you must be honest with yourself about it.

 If your marketing sucks, you cannot fix poor art sales by changing what kind of art you make.
 You will still have the same problem of not having enough eyeballs from your best prospects on your work.